-Each year, Biolocity opens an intensive, multi-stage application process that provides applicants with the opportunity to receive pitch coaching, market assessments, and competitive analysis needed for commercial success.
-Faculty work with entrepreneur advisors to de-risk their technology at each application stage before final acceptance into the program by an oversight committee comprised of venture capitalists, entrepreneurs, clinicians, biomedical engineers, and university technology transfer experts.
+Biolocity selects projects through an annual, multi-stage application process that allows university innovators to receive pitch coaching, market assessments, and competitive analysis to cultivate commercial success.
+Faculty members work with entrepreneur advisors to de-risk their technology through each application stage.
+The final cohort is determined by an oversight committee of venture capitalists, entrepreneurs, clinicians, biomedical engineers, and university technology transfer experts.

 Since 2015, the program has awarded more than $10.5 million across 67 projects, generating over 16.6 times that much follow-on investment.

 This year’s cohort includes:

 Cellcue Bio: A 3D microfluidic platform with improved prediction of clinical outcomes for cell therapies leveraging the power of advanced microfluidic technology.
 This innovation could enhance the efficacy and safety of cell-based treatments, opening new avenues for personalized medicine and regenerative therapies.
 Project Leads: Andrés Garcia, Ph.D.
 (Georgia Tech) and Wilbur Lam (Emory University)

 Mageia Therapies: A therapeutic enzyme to reverse immunosuppression in solid tumors.
 By leveraging their expertise in immunology and oncology, Mageia Therapies seeks to unlock the full potential of the immune system in combating cancer.
 Their breakthrough approach directly targets a key signaling pathway in cancer immunosuppression, enabling immunotherapy for a variety of solid tumor types.
 Project Lead: John Blazeck, Ph.D.
 (Georgia Tech)